 Measurements- We will measure the success of the Recruitment and Hiring Program on an ongoing basis as we begin to hire to ensure that we are doing all we can to meet our goal.
-After 6 months of operation, and every 6 months thereafter, we will conduct a comprehensive evaluation of the Program and make necessary changes if needed.
+After 12 months of operation, and every 12 months thereafter, we will conduct a comprehensive evaluation of the Program and make necessary changes if needed.
 This comprehensive evaluation will include:

-- 1. The number and percentage of employees who meet the criteria of the Program Populations that are outlined above; - 2.
-The number and percentage of job applicants that meet the Program Population criteria; - 3.
-The number of applicants that meet the Program Population criteria and if not hired, a description of the reason why; and - 4.
+- 1. A voluntary and anonymous demographic survey sent to all employees; - 2.
+The number and percentage of employees who meet the criteria of the Program Populations that are outlined above, based on the survey; - 3.
+The number and percentage of job applicants that meet the Program Population criteria; and - 4.
 The number of job offers to applicants that meet the Program Population criteria and the reason (if known) what the applicant did not take the position

-SUPPLIER/PARTNER PROGRAM-
+SUPPLIER/PARTNER PROGRAM

 Goals- The goal of the Supplier/Partner Program is to provide equity in the industry by promoting access to the industry by suppliers, contractor and wholesale partners who meet the Program Populations outlined above.
-Ganesh Wellness is committed to utilizing, and will give priority to the extent possible, to minority-owned, women owned, veteran owned, LGBTQ+-owned and business owned by persons with disabilities as suppliers, contractors and wholesale partners.
+Ganesh Wellness is committed to utilizing, and will give priority to the extent possible, to Disadvantaged Business Enterprises (DBE), minority-owned (MBE), women owned (WBE), veteran owned (VBE), LGBTQ+-owned, and business owned by persons with disabilities (DOBE) as suppliers, contractors, and wholesale partners.
 Ganesh Wellness recognizes that sourcing products and services from individuals and companies from these populations allows equitable access and revenues from legal cannabis.
 Our goal is to have at least 30% our suppliers, contractors and wholesale partners meet the criteria of the Program Populations that are outlined above.